-- Science: Understanding feelings and emotions, IVF fertility treatments, stem cell research; pedigree analysis; Big Bang Theory; Theory of Evolution. - Maths: Awe and Wonder of Mathematics. - English: Shakespeare touring company visit allowing opportunities for pupils to hear and see live performances by professional actors, studying literature from different cultures supported by visits from writers and participating in workshops - Spanish: Digital Divide topic on the GCSE course. - Heads of Section- Assembly themes to explore important aspects of our heritage and other cultures and considering the contributions to society that certain famous people have made, eg. Festival days, the patron saints and global events, Dr Martin Luther King; "India day" - PE: Dance and the Sport Ed Unit as well as the variety of sports, teamwork - Art: Studying art from different cultures supported by visits from artists and participating in workshops - History- regular development of pupil's historical cultural identity - Music learning songs from different cultures and playing a variety of instruments - Educational trips- New York trip, exchanges, Erasmus programme allowing pupils to meet people from different cultures and countries - Technology: Impact of designs from different cultures, the impact of different designers and their impact upon the world around us - Food Technology/School dinners- Opportunities to make and evaluate food from other countries - D of E- Working together in different groupings and situations - Extensive activities programme - School Council- active and making regular improvements to the School that are explicit and responding to pupil voice - Pupil Interview panel for interviewing applicants. - Meeting people from different cultures and countries in Cross Curricular days. - ESafety CPD for staff - History- Studying the contributions to society that certain famous people have made - Careers- Careers Hub on Teams, Y10&Y11: technology deployed to advise/ expose students to careers opportunities in a fast-paced world.
+- Science: Understanding feelings and emotions, IVF fertility treatments, stem cell research; pedigree analysis; Big Bang Theory; Theory of Evolution. - Maths: Awe and Wonder of Mathematics. - English: Shakespeare touring company visit allowing opportunities for pupils to hear and see live performances by professional actors, studying literature from different cultures supported by visits from writers and participating in workshops. - Spanish: Digital Divide topic on the GCSE course. - PE: Dance and the Sport Ed unit, as well as the variety of sports, teamwork. - Art: Studying art from different cultures supported by visits from artists and participating in workshops. - History: Regular development of pupil's historical cultural identity. - Music: Learning songs from different cultures and playing a variety of instruments. - Technology: Impact of designs from different cultures, the impact of different designers and their impact upon the world around us. - History: Studying the contributions to society that certain famous people have made - Careers: Careers Hub on Teams, Years 10 and 11: technology deployed to advise/expose pupils to careers opportunities in a fast-paced world.
 Discussion of Traditional Vs Modern pathways.
 Samee Project links (charitable & careers provider).
-New Unifrog online service in launch mode. - MFLFrench Independence Day, le 14 juillet, Tag der Deutschen Einheit- den 3.Oktober, Dia de la Hispanidad-el 12 de octobre
+New Unifrog online service in launch mode. - MFL: French Independence Day, le 14 Juillet, Tag der Deutschen Einheit- den 3 Oktober, Dia de la Hispanidad el 12 de octobre - Food Technology/School dinners: Opportunities to make and evaluate food from other countries. - Heads of Section Assembly themes to explore important aspects of our heritage and other cultures and considering the contributions to society that certain famous people have made, e.g. Festival days, the patron saints and global events, Dr Martin Luther King; "India day". - Educational trips New York trip, exchanges, Erasmus programme allowing pupils to meet people from different cultures and countries. - D of E Working together in different groupings and situations. - Extensive activities programme. - School Council active and making regular improvements to the School that are explicit and responding to pupil voice. - Pupil Interview panel for interviewing applicants. - Meeting people from different cultures and countries in Cross Curricular days.